Üsküdar American Academy: Ottoman period

-The schools of the era played a transformative role in expanding access to education and in introducing modern curricula, scientific instruction, and new pedagogical methods.
+The schools of the era played a transformative role in expanding access to education.
 Western institutions, initially aimed at non-Muslim students, developed within the more liberal environment established by the Islahat Edict of 1856, which sought to secure equal civil and legal rights as well as educational opportunities for non-Muslim subjects, and were later attended by Muslim students as well.